tjuocepis/Functional-Reactive-Data-Processing/README.md

 * BX-Users-TEST.csv : Contains 5 data entries used for testing
 * BX-Book-Ratings-TEST.csv : Contains 5 data entries used for testing

-### Design Rationale ###

-I chose to use GraphDSL to create my streaming pipeline, because the syntax is really nice and concise (especially ~> operators for connecting the pipeline together) and you can do branching of data that comes out of a Flow in order to apply different Flows on the same data.
-For example in analyzeUserRatingsData once I convert the strings coming out of the source to UserBookRating case class instances, I branch those out, because
-I apply averageRatingFlow to one branch to calculate the averages of all the users and I apply filterByUserId to the second branch to filter out specific users.
-I then branch out the filtered users, because I apply a Flow to one branch to calculate averages just for those users and to the second branch I apply a Flow that groups the rated books into a Sequence.
-(The reason for Sequence is because Flow.grouped(int) returns a
-Sequence and is a nice data structure for book ratings since you can sort it and book ratings will go in sequence from best to worst).
-The same idea about GraphDSL applies to analyzeLocationData stream.

-I used case classes to represent instances that hold data of users, book ratings, books and location (location is nested inside user case class which my data pipeline takes care of).
-Other case classes are used for Actor messaging.

-I used one Actor which responds to client's inputs that come from hitting the endpoint.
-ResponseActor starts a specific stream based on those inputs.
-If client wants to look at analyzed book ratings, ResponseActor gets a message for that and starts that stream pipeline.
-If client wants to look at analyzed user data, ResponseActor gets a message for that and starts that stream pipeline.
-When the pipeline is running and data goes through all the flows, the analyzed data Sinks to a specifc ActorSubscriber for that specifc type of data.
-The ActorSubscriber reads the results and makes a String response that gets sent to the ResponseActor.
-When the response arrives to ResponseActor, the actor will forward that back to the temporary Actor that gets created in Main from calling the ask() function in order to complete the route and send the answer back to the client.

-For the ResponseActor I chose to use the Singleton pattern to make sure that the two different ActorSubscribers send their responses to the same actor and no new Actor is created.
-I also chose to use the Singleton pattern for the ActorSystem and Materializer to make sure that the same
-Actor and Materializer are used throughout my program.

-I created a total of 10 tests that test both of my data streaming pipelines.
-They test each part of the pipeline separately, so the Sources, all the Flows and all the Sinks get tested separately.
-They test on separate small data sets named BX-Users-TEST.csv and BX-Book-Ratings-TEST.csv

 ### How to use the program? ###

 The program acts as a server containing two endpoints: